NetLogo/URL-Extension/README.md

     NETLOGO=/Applications/NetLogo\\\ 5.0 make

-If compilation succeeds, `shell.jar` will be created.
+If compilation succeeds, `url.jar` will be created.

 ## Terms of Use